 - DHCP Snooping Information Option Status Enables or disables DHCP Option 82 information relay.
 (Default: Disabled) - DHCP Snooping Information Option Sub-option Format Enables or disables use of sub-type and sub-length fields in circuit-ID (CID) and remote-ID (RID) in Option 82 information.
 (Default: Enabled) - DHCP Snooping Information Option Remote ID Specifies the MAC address, IP address, or arbitrary identifier of the requesting device (i.e., the switch in this context). - MAC Address Inserts a MAC address in the remote ID sub-option for the DHCP snooping agent (i.e., the MAC address of the switch's CPU).
 This attribute can be encoded in Hexadecimal or ASCII. - IP Address Inserts an IP address in the remote ID sub-option for the DHCP snooping agent (i.e., the IP address of the management interface).
 This attribute can be encoded in Hexadecimal or ASCII. - string An arbitrary string inserted into the remote identifier field.
-(Range: 1-255 characters) - TR101 (IP Address) The remote ID generated by the switch is based on TR-101 syntax and specifies the switch's IP address as the node identifier. - TR101 (System Name) The remote ID generated by the switch is based on TR-101 syntax and specifies the system name as the node identifier. - DHCP Snooping Information Option Remote ID TR101 VLAN Field Adds ":VLAN" in TR101 field for untagged packets. - The format for TR101 option 82 is: "<IP> eth <SID>/<PORT>[:<VLAN>]".
+(Range: 1-255 characters) - TR101 (IP Address) The remote ID generated by the switch is based on TR-101 syntax and specifies the switch's IP address as the node identifier. - TR101 (System Name) The remote ID generated by the switch is based on TR-101 syntax and specifies the system name as the node identifier. - Port Description Inserts the port description in the remote ID sub-option.

+DHCP Snooping Information Option Remote ID TR101 VLAN Field - Adds ":VLAN" in TR101 field for untagged packets.

+The format for TR101 option 82 is: "<IP> eth <SID>/<PORT>[:<VLAN>]".
 Note that the SID (Switch ID) is always 0.
 By default the PVID is added to the end of the TR101 field for untagged packets.
-For tagged packets, the VLAN ID is always added. - DHCP Snooping Information Option TR101 Board ID Sets the board identifier used in Option 82 information based on TR-101 syntax.
-(Range: 0-9; Default: undefined) - DHCP Snooping Information Option Policy Specifies how to handle DHCP client request packets which already contain Option 82 information. - Drop Drops the client's request packet instead of relaying it. - Keep Retains the Option 82 information in the client request, and forwards the packets to trusted ports.

-Replace - Replaces the Option 82 information circuit-id and remote-id fields in the client's request with information about the relay agent itself, inserts the relay agent's address (when DHCP snooping is enabled), and forwards the packets to trusted ports.
-(This is the default policy.)
+For tagged packets, the VLAN ID is always added.

+- DHCP Snooping Information Option TR101 Board ID Sets the board identifier used in Option 82 information based on TR-101 syntax.
+(Range: 0-9; Default: undefined) - DHCP Snooping Information Option Policy Specifies how to handle DHCP client request packets which already contain Option 82 information. - Drop Drops the client's request packet instead of relaying it. - Keep Retains the Option 82 information in the client request, and forwards the packets to trusted ports. - Replace Replaces the Option 82 information circuit-id and remote-id fields in the client's request with information about the relay agent itself, inserts the relay agent's address (when DHCP snooping is enabled), and forwards the packets to trusted ports.
+(This is the default policy.) - clear Clears the Option 82 information and forwards the packets to trusted ports.